tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/图片处理/盲水印_intl_en.md

 By adding semi-blind watermarks to your images, you can claim your images when they are stolen and extract blind watermarks using the corresponding input images to prove that you own the images.

-### Duplicate check during upload
+### Checking duplicates upon upload

 Sometimes, other users might upload duplicate images (such as real estate images, car images, and product images).
-To solve this problem, you can perform blind watermark extraction before the upload, and if you can extract a blind watermark from an image, it has been uploaded before.
+To solve this problem, you can perform perfectly blind watermark extraction before the upload, and if you can extract a blind watermark from an image, it has been uploaded before.
 In this case, you can perform corresponding operations, such as telling the user not to upload duplicate images.
 If an image does not contain a blind watermark, you can add one to it to prevent duplicate uploads.

-### Image disclosure avoidance
+### Avoiding image leakage

 For internal images, you can add information about the requester to the images by using text blind watermarks.
-In this way, when an image is disclosed, you can extract the blind watermark and get information about the disclosing party.
+In this way, when an image is leaked, you can extract the blind watermark and get information about the leaker.

-## Adding Blind Watermark
+## Adding Blind Watermarks

-### Request 1: Adding a blind watermark during upload
+### Request 1: adding a blind watermark upon upload

-The request for adding a blind watermark to an image during upload is the same as that in a [PUT Object](https://intl.cloud.tencent.com/document/product/436/7749) call, except that you need to add the image processing parameter `Pic-Operations` to the request header and use the blind watermark parameter.
+The request is the same as that in a [PUT Object](https://intl.cloud.tencent.com/document/product/436/7749) call, except that you need to add the image processing parameter `Pic-Operations` to the request header and use blind watermarking parameters.

 #### Sample request